-So what is this website all about and who has made it?
-Unfortunately it is impossible to summarize this site in a few words, because it is a collection of various topics which are mostly unrelated.
+What is this website all about and who has made it?
+Unfortunately it is impossible to summarize this site in a few words, because it is a collection of various and often unrelated topics.
 In general, this is a voluntary effort to make information available of which I think it could be useful or interesting (or funny).
+My general philosophy is to solve my own problems and if I think someone else can benefit from my solution, I share it.
 There is no strict goal and there are no obligations.

-The first parts originated in 1997 and stuff has been added and updated ever since.
+The first parts originated in 1997 and stuff has been added or updated ever since.
 Everything has been subdivided in a few categories.
 The first is “Educative”, which is general-purpose information mostly related to the internet, computers and digital media.
 “Hardware” is about everything that consists of physical parts, from electric guitars to electronics.
 “Software and Sound” is what the title says, downloadable stuff that can be either run on a computer or played on speakers.
 “Weird Stuff” is, well, weird stuff.
 Some people may want to avoid this section because it contains mostly absurd humour, some of which is potentially offensive.
-Finally, there are some links to other sites.
+There is also a webcomic, and like in the ancient days of the Internet, a links page with pointers to some other sites.

 A complete overview of this site's contents can be found in the site map.

-There is also a blog that accompanies this site, but aside from some short remarks about random stuff you won't find much there that is not covered in more detail on this very website.
+There is also a blog that accompanies this site, but it is rarely updated and aside from some short remarks about random stuff, you won't find much there that is not covered in more detail on this very website.

-This site is almost entirely written in HTML5 or HTML 4.01 strict, and every page has been validated.
-If something does not look right in your browser, or if something like an embedded object is missing even though the plug-in is installed, it is because your browser or plug-in is not standards-compliant.
+This site is almost entirely written in HTML5, and every page has been validated.
+If something does not look right in your browser, or if something like an embedded object is missing, it is likely because your browser is not standards-compliant.

 After finishing my PhD, I continued to work as a researcher in the VISICS computer vision research group until May 2011.

 I currently work as a senior software developer at eSATURNUS, a Sony company. eSATURNUS was the first company to offer a complete solution for the digital operating room.